Aaryan-Ajith-Dev/Persistant-Data-Manager/README.md

 In commit, all records that have a version of 0 and another records with version as tid are invalidated, and the latter record's version is set to 0.

+The init_transaction just writes '0' to the transaction.dat which contains the number of transactions that are executing / have executed.
+This is used to generate transaction ID.

 ## Challenges Faced in implementing concurrency
 - Sharing the bst index among all processes that have opened a repo.